noahsealy/quiz_app/README.md

 After selecting the file and clicking "Continue", the user will be prompted for "How Many Quiz Rounds", this will have to be a numeric value which specifies the amount of times Quiz App will ask questions.
 After this, simply click "Continue to Quiz" in order to begin the quiz, and start learning!

+## Contact
+If you have any questions or suggestions regarding Quiz App, feel free to email me at noah.sealy@dal.ca.
+Thanks!

 # Happy Quizzing!